safetyAI/ChatSafetyAI/README.md

 TO THE MAXIMUM EXTENT PERMITTED BY LAW:
 - WE WILL NOT BE LIABLE FOR INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR EXEMPLARY DAMAGES, EVEN IF ADVISED OF THE POSSIBILITY.
 - OUR TOTAL LIABILITY WILL NOT EXCEED THE AMOUNT YOU PAID FOR THE SERVICES IN THE 12 MONTHS PRECEDING THE CLAIM.
-- DATA LOSS, ALTERATION, UNAUTHORIZED ACCESS, OR SYSTEM DOWNTIME—INCLUDING ISSUES INVOLVING THIRD-PARTY HOSTS (Dropbox, Google Drive, Amazon EC2, shinyapps.io, Azure, LLM API providers)—ARE AT YOUR OWN RISK.
+- DATA LOSS, ALTERATION, UNAUTHORIZED ACCESS, OR SYSTEM DOWNTIME—INCLUDING ISSUES INVOLVING THIRD-PARTY HOSTS (Amazon EC2, Posit's shinyapps.io, Azure, LLM API providers)—ARE AT YOUR OWN RISK.
 - ACKNOWLEDGMENT OF RISK ALLOCATION — USER ACKNOWLEDGES THAT THE FEES APPLICABLE FOR THE SERVICES REFLECT THE ALLOCATION OF RISK SET FORTH IN THESE TERMS, AND THAT SAFETYAI WOULD NOT HAVE ENTERED INTO THIS AGREEMENT WITHOUT THE DISCLAIMERS OF WARRANTY AND LIMITATIONS OF LIABILITY AND DAMAGES CONTAINED HEREIN.

 ---